earwig/earwigbot/docs/customizing.rst

   <earwigbot.managers.TaskManager.start>`, usually).
 This is where the bulk of
   the task's code goes.
 For interfacing with MediaWiki sites, read up on the :doc:`Wiki Toolset <toolset>`.

+- Method :py:meth:`~earwigbot.tasks.Task.unload` is called *once* with no arguments immediately before the task is unloaded.
+Does nothing by default.

 Tasks have access to :py:attr:`config.tasks[task_name]` for config information, which is a node in :file:`config.yml` like every other attribute of